20. Project development¶

 mechanical design questions will probably arise while making the prototype, but I don’t have clear ideas about it yet…

 Wild card week: this was a good opportunity to start working with deployable structure, but the lack of time and material delivery will delay experimentation with those materials.

 Again, to soon to elaborate the dissemination plan, but I’ll definitely take some time to answer them ASAP.

 Here we are, far from done..
 An extra month will be needed to complete my project, second full time job…

 And final sketch, from week20:

-Having decided to present the final project in next cycle, I’ll develop here in details the different steps I follow(ed) to finalize the project.
+Having decided to present the final project before next cycle, I’ll develop here in details the different steps I followed to finalize the project.

 The first step is to design the geometry of the deployable structure.